EESSI/docs/docs/getting_access/eessi_wsl.md

 Installation successful!
 ```

-## Installing EESSI in the Virtual machine
+## Installing EESSI in the virtual machine

 ``` { .bash .copy }
 # Installation commands for Debian-based distros like Ubuntu, ...